Amazon Marketplace

 NTB (New-to-Brand) are customers purchasing a brand for the first time.
 Amazon tracks NTB rate as an important metric for brand expansion.
 A high NTB share shows successful new customer acquisition, while a low share indicates stagnant growth.

-Open term pageNetto PPM
+Open glossary pageNetto PPM

 Net Pure Product Margin